 - When Kagura activates the Hyper Ressha Armor, Mio rushes up to her side, and the armor attaches to them both.
 They spend the rest of the battle (mecha portion included) stuck together!

 - The boy's reaction when Wagon showed them roast chicken at the end.
-They loss their appetite and remembered their temporary beloved chicks.
+They lose their appetite remembering their temporary beloved chicks.
 This even continues when Right gets it shoved into his hands just before the train corner.

-- The fact that the chickens can catch up with the train in terms of speed.
+- The fact that the chickens can keep up with the train in terms of speed.

-- It's because of that the Ressha are having a cleanup at the Terminal, the ToQger took another way of transportation...
+- It's because of the Ressha undergoing cleanup at the Terminal that the ToQger have to take another means of transportation...
 The ToQBus.
-Every moment involving it.

-Akira: Oh bus...
-This is the place you die?
+Akira: Oh bus... this is your place to die?

-- Nero's Aside Glance to the audience about them riding a bus despite being Train themed while Akira trying to park it as a Funny Background Event.
+- Nero's Aside Glance to the audience about them riding a bus despite being train-themed, with Akira trying to park the thing serving as a Funny Background Event.

-- The Table Monster flipping the ToQBus over with his ability to flip tables over, even though Kagura points out how can that be possible!
+- The Table Monster flips the ToQBus over with his ability to flip tables over!
+Kagura lampshades the whole thing.

 - Oh ToQBus, Akira hardly knew ye.

-- The Chair Shadow's attack to make the ToQ-Oh sit on him to shock it.
-How did the ToQGer counter it?
-By activating Cho ToQ-Oh so it is too big for the Shadow to take!
+- The Chair Shadow's attack to compel ToQ-Oh to sit on him to deliver a shock.
+How did the ToQgers counter it?
+By activating Cho ToQ-Oh so that it's too big for the Shadow to take!